 Sonya Franceschini (Graduate 2003, Culinary Arts – Italian)

 "Never would I have thought that this program would change my life forever.
 Till this day I recommend this program to people who are willing to push themselves to the limit as a cook.
 When this program started, it was a non-stop push, from high intensity cooking classes, to language building and wine tasting.
 I always refer it to 'cooking boot camp,' which is what I needed as a young cook.
-Chef Tomaseli was the perfect person to break me down and mold me to be prepared for my journey to come.
+Chef Tomaselli was the perfect person to break me down and mold me to be prepared for my journey to come.

 The second semester consisted of working four months in Italy, spending the first three weeks in ALMA Scuola di Cucina Where we learned how to cook classic modern Italian food from some of the best chefs in Italy.
 It was no joke when we were in the kitchen; the quality of products was amazing, which is why food was taken so seriously when we would cook.
 The passion, love and emotion from not just the chefs but the people there was amazing to witness.
 Our class was also lucky to visit wineries, farms, markets and amazing restaurants.

-As I returned to Canada to finish my last semester, I had the chance;to work at The Chefs’ House where I had the pleasure to work under Chef Bennet, Chef Li and Chef Charelston.
+As I returned to Canada to finish my last semester, I had the chance;to work at The Chefs’ House where I had the pleasure to work under Chef Bennett, Chef Li and Chef Chelston.
 It was at The Chefs’ House where I was able to create and execute a four-course tasting menu inspired by my time in Italy.
 I couldn’t have asked for a better place to work for my last placement as I learned many great things that molded me into the cook I am today."